KevinJordan777/azure-network-protocols/README.md

 Set the following permissions (share the folder) for the “Domain Users” group:

  Folder: “no-access”, Group: “Domain Admins”, “Permissions: “Read/Write

+  Normal domain users are granted permission to  not access the "no-access" group at all.

+  Admin only are allowed permission to access the "no access" group.

 </p>
 <br />